Driving and Transportation

 More information on how to obtain a New York State Driver's License can be obtained on the following website or by visiting the International Student Services Office.

 - The Campus and Community Bus Service is paid for by your Student Services fee, therefore students may utilize this service as much as they like without paying a fare.
 The bus stops at the Williams Center and then makes a 45 minute loop out to stores and other points of interest in Fredonia & Dunkirk.
 An updated schedule can be found by clicking here or visiting the ISS Office.

 - The CARTS bus route runs between D & F Plaza, Tops Plaza, Wal-Mart and other locations in Dunkirk.
 It costs about $2.75 to $3.25 for each ride.
 For more information, call 1-800-556-8553.

 - The Coach USA and Greyhound bus services operate daily bus routes to Buffalo and Jamestown as well as other major cities in the US.
 Students can pick up schedules and buy tickets at the Fredonia Ticket Office in the Williams Center or call them at 673-3501 to make reservations or get information.

-Taxi companies are on-call 24 hours a day.
-It costs about $7.00 to go from one point to another in the Fredonia/Dunkirk area.
-A-Cab, Airport Taxi Service and Western New York Super Shuttle all provide transportation to and from the Buffalo Niagara International Airport.
+It costs about $7.00 to go from one point to another in the Fredonia/Dunkirk area (A-Cab is the only local taxi company).
+A-Cab and Western New York Super Shuttle all provide transportation to and from the Buffalo Niagara International Airport.
 The cost is about $120.00.
 For the opening weekend and key holiday departure and arrival dates, Fredonia offers a new shuttle service to and from the Buffalo airport and the Depew train station: http://www.fredonia.edu/rac/tickets/airport_amtrak_shuttle.asp

 - A-Cab: 716-366-8888